Saturday, February 28, 2026

 Technological Impact

-Surveillance and Privacy: The rise of surveillance technologies can lead to invasive practices, invading personal privacy and enabling state control.
+Surveillance and Privacy: The rise of surveillance technologies sometimes leads to invasive practices, invading personal privacy and enabling state control.

-Security: Global connectivity has resulted in new forms of nefarious activities, including hacking, identity theft, and online exploitation.
+Security: Global connectivity has resulted in new forms of nefarious activities, including hacking, identity theft, and online illegal activity.

 Environmental Issues

-Resource Exploitation: Nefarious practices in resource extraction can lead to environmental degradation, loss of biodiversity, and climate change, disproportionately affecting vulnerable communities.
+Resource Exploitation: Nefarious practices in resource extraction often lead to environmental degradation, loss of biodiversity, and climate change, disproportionately affecting vulnerable communities.

 Neglect of Sustainability: Prioritizing short-term gains often leads to long-term environmental crises, harming future generations.